-Molly Seidel is a two-time NCAA Division one champion.
-After years of injury and accidents, as well as being on a training program that did not work for her, during the spring of 2015, she surprised herself as well as the greater running community by winning the 10,000-metre NCAA Championships.
+Molly Seidel is a two-time NCAA champion.
+After years of injury and accidents, as well as being on a training program that did not work for her, she surprised herself as well as the greater running community by winning the 10,000-metre NCAA Championships.
 She won in the time of 33:18.37.

-With the 10,000-metre win to her credit, she put her head down and trained with determination during the summer of 2015, with the goal of winning the NCAA cross country championships.
+With the 10,000m win to her credit, she put her head down and trained with determination during the summer of 2015, with the goal of winning the NCAA cross-country championships.
 She did it.

 3,000m Indoors – 9:10.63 (2015)

 5,000m – 16:05.33 (2013)